inflearn logo

 The background behind the creation of this course

-I first became interested in the Product Manager role in 2012.
-At that time, only the 'Service Planner' position existed in Korea.
-Since there was nowhere to learn about product management in Korea, I had to learn from skilled professionals overseas.
+I first started becoming interested in the Product Manager role in 2012.
+At that time, only the "Service Planner" role existed in Korea.
+Since there was nowhere to learn about product management in Korea, I had to learn from experts abroad.

-Google's Ken Norton, Marty Cagan who wrote , Kissmetrics founder Hiten Shah, lean startup mentor Steve Blank, Y Combinator founder Paul Graham, and many other excellent people (including Lenny Rachitsky, Julie Zhuo, Shreyas Doshi, etc., who are also famous in Korea these days) - I studied through their content.
+I studied using content from Google's Ken Norton, Marty Cagan who wrote , Kissmetrics founder Hiten Shah, Lean Startup mentor Steve Blank, Y Combinator founder Paul Graham, and many other great individuals (including Lenny Rachitsky, Julie Zhuo, and Shreyas Doshi, who are well-known in Korea these days).

-Due to my personality of reading voraciously and needing to immediately apply what I've studied to feel satisfied, I applied everything directly to my work right away, and learned even more through trial and error in actual work situations.
-As a result, I developed a unique working style that was different from others who worked as service planners in Korea during the same period.
+Due to my nature of reading voraciously and feeling unsatisfied unless I immediately put what I've learned into practice, I applied my studies to my work right away and learned further through trial and error on the job.
+As a result, I developed a unique way of working that differed from other service planners in Korea at the time.

-• Rather than immediately building the features that customers or stakeholders requested, I made an effort to meet with customers directly to understand the problems and context,
+• Rather than immediately building the features requested by customers or stakeholders, I strove to meet customers in person to understand the problems and their context,

-• Rather than creating planning documents (functional specifications, screen design documents) and managing projects, we focused on clearly defining risky assumptions that need validation and testing them,
+• Rather than creating planning documents (functional specifications, wireframes) and managing projects, I focused on clearly defining and testing risky assumptions that required validation,

-• We didn't just launch features and call it done, but made efforts to precisely track metrics and user behavior through product analytics.
+• Rather than just launching a feature and finishing there, I strove to precisely track metrics and user behavior using product analytics.

-This approach wasn't common at first, but around 2020, many product organizations began pursuing this way of working.
+This approach was not common at first, but around 2020, many product organizations began striving to work this way.
 Thanks to this, I had the opportunity to write, give lectures, and coach other product organizations and individuals.

 Leading product organizations are increasingly looking for PMs/POs with these capabilities.

-• The ability to solve problems based on data
+• Customer-centric ability to define and solve problems

 • The ability to grow products and create business impact